-Hall also leads ongoing efforts to further cultivate a university culture and climate that enable the diverse demography of faculty, staff, and students at APU to thrive.
-To accomplish this goal, Hall is committed to working collaboratively with academic, administrative, and student leaders to employ strategic initiatives that amplify diversity, equity, and inclusive excellence across the university system.
+Hall also leads ongoing efforts to further cultivate a university culture and climate that enable the diverse demography of faculty, staff, and students at APU to thrive and experience belonging.
+To accomplish this goal, Keith is committed to working collaboratively with administrative, curricular, cocurricular, and student leaders to employ strategic initiatives that enrich the holistic experience of all students across the university system.

 Aaron started his professional career at APU as the director of the Office of Multi-Ethnic Programs in 2011.
 Prior to his time at APU, he held educational posts such as dean of college counseling at Maranatha High School in Pasadena, associate director of admission and financial aid at Viewpoint School, and associate director of admission for the College of Letters, Arts and Sciences at the University of Southern California.